sygslhy/lhy-formatter-linter/README.md

 # Generic formatter and linter

-This package provides the formatter and linter for cmake, C++ and python, ideal for mixed C++ and python developer.
+This package provides formatters and linters for CMake, C++, and Python, making it ideal for developers who work with both C++ and Python.

 # Getting Started